JakobR/qc-additions/README.md

 * `job_exists?(method, *args)`

 An index might help to speed up the `job_count` and `job_exists?` queries.
-Although, I haven't really tested if there is much gain by adding this:
+Although, I haven't really tested if there is much to gain by adding this:

 ```SQL
 CREATE INDEX idx_qc_unlocked_job_count ON queue_classic_jobs (q_name, method, args) WHERE locked_at IS NULL;